akhantz250/Battleship/README.md

 ### Review

-This was my first experience writing unit tests and using the TDD methodology using the Jest test runner.
+This was my first experience writing unit tests and using the TDD methodology to write the program.
 Also good practice implementing OOP patterns in Javascript.

 ### Screenshot